 https://docs.google.com/spreadsheet/ccc?key=0AhrpQ34s-_-EdDAtX1dWenZkTHNzcmtxTUMxcXFzcUE&pli=1#gid=0 New and expecting parents: check back frequently for your baby needs and wants!

 Hospitality/New Baby Email List

-If you would like to be added to the hospitality and/or new baby email list, please send a return email.
-Those on the hospitality list will receive hospitality requests made to the shul and the new baby list will receive meal preparation and other requests to help families who recently had a baby.
+If you would like to be added to the hospitality/new baby email list, please send a return email.
+Those on the list will receive hospitality requests made to the shul and meal preparation and other requests to help families who recently had a baby.
 We are planning to combine the lists, so if anyone would prefer to be left off the list or if you know of someone who would like to be added, please email the shul.